PROFESSIONAL

 In establishing that the professional has been negligent, you must be able to establish the following (according to the law):

 1. Negligence (Breach in Duty of Care).
-A service provide may be held negligent if they have provided a service that is below the reasonable standard of care required for someone of their skill and qualifications.
+A service provider may be held negligent if they have provided a service that is below the reasonable standard of care required for someone of their skill and qualifications.

 2. Causation.
 If the service provided was below the expected standard of care required by the law, you must then establish that this failure has caused or contributed to your loss or losses.
 Sometimes, the service or advice provided can be negligent, but if no harm, loss or damage has resulted, then you will NOT be entitled to any compensation.